cpainterwakefield/practical_db_textbook/_sources/PART3_RELATIONAL_DATABASE_THEORY/02-relational-algebra/relational-algebra.rst

 Note that union and intersection are commutative, but set difference is not.

-The important restriction on set operations in the relational algebra is that the relations must be compatible in terms of their schemas.
+The important restriction on set operations in relational algebra is that the relations must be compatible in terms of their schemas.
 The meaning of "compatible" varies, but for our purposes, assume we view the tuples in a relation as ordered lists, where each position in the list is associated with a particular attribute and type domain.
 Then, if we have two relations, we require that, for a given position in the tuples in either relation, the attribute and type domain are the same.
 For **A** and **B** shown above, we might assert that the first position corresponds to attribute **x** and contains character strings, while the second position (**y**) contains integers.

 A looser requirement allows attribute names (but not type domains) to differ between relations.
-This requirement is less compatible with the second definition of tuple given in the previous chapter, while eliminating the occasional need for renaming operations prior to applying set operations.
+This requirement aligns less closely with the second definition of tuple given in the previous chapter, but it eliminates the occasional need for renaming operations prior to applying set operations.
 If the attribute names do not match in the two relations, we adopt the attribute names from the left-hand operand for the result relation.

 While intersection is a useful operation, it is not strictly needed for the algebra, as the same result can be obtained using set difference: